A CE-Marked Silicone Ring with a New Research Purpose

 Available to Qualified Investigators

 The Circunaro device design is openly available.
-We are open to licensing, technology sharing, and providing devices at cost to research teams.
+We are open to licensing, technology sharing, and providing devices at cost across the global health ecosystem.
 We actively seek collaborators who want to explore this intervention — our goal is maximum impact, not exclusivity.
 We place no restrictions on the publication of research results.

 - Device supply at cost (materials + shipping only)